-Traditionally for Internet protocols, the Internet Assigned Numbers Authority (IANA) handles the allocation of new values for future expansion, and RFCs usually define the procedure to be used by the IANA.
-However, there are subtle (and not so subtle) interactions that may occur in this protocol between new features and existing features which may result in a significant reduction in overall security.
+The list of extension types, as defined in Section 2.3, is maintained by the Internet Assigned Numbers Authority (IANA).
+Thus, an application needs to be made to the IANA in order to obtain a new extension type value.
+Since there are subtle (and not-so-subtle) interactions that may occur in this protocol between new features and existing features that may result in a significant reduction in overall security, new values SHALL be defined only through the IETF Consensus process specified in [IANA].